- Best Days & Calendars

 Scud Ragged, wind-driven low clouds, mist, or rain.

 Sea Breeze A cool breeze blowing inland from the sea along coastal locations during the afternoon hours, caused by differences in the surface temperatures of the land and sea.

 Smog Fog that has become mixed and polluted with smoke.

 Snow Solid precipitation in the form of white or translucent ice crystals of various shapes; originating in the upper atmosphere as frozen particles of water vapor.

 Storm Surge An abnormal rise of the sea along a shore as the result of a storm.

 Thunder The sound that is emitted by the rapidly expanding gases along the path of the electrical discharge of lightning.

-Thunderstorm A local storm, invariably produced in cumulonimbus cloud, and always accompanied by lightning and thunder.
+Thunderstorm A local storm, invariably produced in a cumulonimbus cloud, and always accompanied by lightning and thunder.

 Trade Winds An extremely consistent system of winds that occupies most of the tropics.
 It blows from the northeast in the Northern Hemisphere, and from the southeast in the Southern Hemisphere.

 Trough An elongated region of low atmospheric pressure, often associated with a weather front.